 Why You Should Deadhead Your Roses

+Before we get into the ins and outs of how to deadhead roses let’s take a minute and talk about why it’s so important to deadhead them.
 Deadheading roses simply means you are removing spent blooms.
 Whatever variety of rose you have it’s super important for you to deadhead them, this will encourage them to keep producing beautiful blooms.
 There is a lot of controversy on just how to deadhead roses, or even prune them.

 How To Deadhead Roses

-Deadheading Roses To The 5-leaf Junction
+How To Deadhead Roses To The 5-leaf Junction

 The first method we’re going to talk about is the 5-leaf junction method, this is the one we use on our own bushes.
 This method of deadheading roses is super easy, all you need is a pair of garden shears and some white glue (anything but school glue, it tends to wash off).
 Cut the cane of the spent bloom at the first 5-leaf junction, make sure you cut it at an angle so that the water slides off instead of pooling water.
 Leave 3/16-1/4 inch above the junction, this will promote further growth and blooming.

 Coat the cut ends of the cane you’ve just deadheaded in white glue to seal them and prevent and cane boring insects from getting in and killing the cane and in some cases the whole bush.
 Avoid the use of wood glue when deadheading roses because this can kill the canes.
-If some of your bushes have fungus be sure to clean the blades of your shears with antiseptic wipes, peroxide or bleach mixture before moving on to the next bush so you won’t spread it.
+If some of your bushes have fungus be sure to clean the blades of your shears with antiseptic wipes, peroxide, or bleach mixture before moving on to the next bush so you won’t spread it.

 How To Deadhead Knockout Roses